 THE FRIENDS OF SOUTH BRISBANE CEMETERY

-The first phase of the Friends of South Brisbane Cemetery (or FOSBC) began in 2005 when a small informal group was created by three local women who were concerned about the neglected state of the cemetery.
+The Friends of South Brisbane Cemetery (or FOSBC) was originally formed as a small informal group in 2005 by three local women who were concerned about the neglected state of the cemetery.
 During the next few years they tidied and recorded every grave and completed an enormous amount of research work.
 Other people came in around 2009 and initiated tours and publications.

-The FOSBC was established as an incorporated association in May 2017 after a two-year hiatus, commencing the current phase of the group.
-Building on the earlier work, we initiated a successful range of new history and community events (tours, talks, cleaning bees), and membership has since grown to over 80 people.
+After a couple of very quiet years, the FOSBC was established as an incorporated association in May 2017.
+Since that time, and building on the earlier work, we have initiated a successful range of new history and community events (tours, talks, cleaning bees), and membership has since grown to over 80 people.

 We believe that the best way to ensure the long-term protection of the cemetery is to get more people caring about it, either by volunteering there, or reading about it, or by attending one of our tours or public talks, or tracking down family graves.